Visual Attention Methods in Deep Learning: An In-Depth Survey: Acknowledgments

 \section{Acknowledgments}

 Professor Ajmal Mian is the recipient of an Australian Research Council Future Fellowship Award (project number FT210100268) funded by the Australian Government.
-We thank Professor Mubarak Shah for his useful comments that significantly improved the presentation of the survey.
+We thank Professor Mubarak Shah for his valuable comments that significantly improved the survey presentation.